Harry Weber (sculptor): Recognition

 Two of his sculptural groups have been designated National Lewis and Clark sites by the Federal Parks Department.
 This includes a twice life sized grouping of Lewis and Clark on the St. Louis Riverfront which commemorated the final celebration of the bicentennial of the expedition.
-He was selected in 2010, in a national competition, to sculpt a statue of Dred Scott and Harriet Scott, which was unveiled on June 8, 2012, at the Old Courthouse (St. Louis, Missouri) where the initial court cases were heard.
+He was selected in 2010, in a national competition, to sculpt a statue of Harriet and Dred Scott, which was unveiled on June 8, 2012, at the Old Courthouse in St. Louis where the initial court cases were heard.

-His sculptures of famous sports figures are prominent features at twelve different professional and amateur stadiums, including Busch Stadium in St. Louis, MO, the TD Garden in Boston, Massachusetts, and Kauffman Stadium in Kansas City, Missouri.
-In 2011 he was named the Sports Sculptor of the Year by the United States Sports Academy.
+His sculptures of famous sports figures are prominent features at fifteen different professional and amateur stadiums, including Busch Stadium in St. Louis, MO, the TD Garden in Boston, Massachusetts, and Kauffman Stadium in Kansas City, Missouri.
+In 2011, he was named the Sports Sculptor of the Year by the United States Sports Academy.

+He was inducted into the St. Louis Sports Hall of Fame in 2019, and was given a Star on the St. Louis Walk of Fame in 2023.